-The aggregate fees paid or payable to the Company's auditors, KPMG LLP, for audit and professional services in the last two (2) fiscal years are as follows:
+The aggregate fees paid or payable to the Company's auditors, KPMG LLP, for audit and professional services for the last two (2) fiscal years are as follows:

-Thousands (CAD\$) 2019 2018
+Thousands (CAD\$) 2020 2019

-Audit Fees 275 287
+Audit Fees 75 164

 Audit-related Fees - -

 Tax Fees - -

-Total 275 287
+Total 75 164

-Audit fees were paid, or are payable, for professional services rendered by the auditors for the audit and quarterly reviews of the Company's consolidated financial statements, or services provided in connection with statutory and regulatory filings or engagements.
+Audit fees were paid, or are payable, for professional services rendered by the auditors for the audit of the Company's consolidated financial statements, or services provided in connection with statutory and regulatory filings or engagements.
 Audit-related fees are related to professional services with respect to prospectuses, translation of foreign language financial statements and audit certifications.
 Tax fees are related to professional services including tax compliance, tax advice, tax planning and corporate tax filings.